-Sources: questionnaires and focus group results, public services satisfaction surveys, labour force surveys etc Administration in Charge: depending on decentralisation, central or regional/local governments in charge of public employment services
+Sources: questionnaires and focus group results, public services satisfaction surveys, labour force surveys etc Administration in Charge: depending on decentralisation, central or regional/local governments in charge of public employment services processes in each country are very different, although they may have some similarities.
+Many factors play a role in the transferability across countries, including the tools, which need to be adapted to each specific case.

-Source: E. Villagómez (2007) paper for the joint project of ECE and World Bank Institute "Capacity Building Program on Engendering National Statistical Systems for a Knowledge-Based Policy Formulation in CIS and SEE countries".
+Source: E.Villagómez (2007) paper for the joint project of ECE and World Bank Institute "Capacity Building Program on Engendering National Statistical Systems for a Knowledge-Based Policy Formulation in CIS and SEE countries".